-I. INTRODUCTION
+INTRODUCTION

-THE entire mix design system, including field control, is based on the use of the Superpave gyratory compactor (SGC), which estimates the binder demand needed for the selected aggregate structure, and proceeds with preparing a maximum specific gravity sample and a set of 15 cm specimens for compaction in the gyratory compactor device [1]-[2].
+The entire mix design system, including field control, is based on the use of the Volumetric mix-design, which estimates the binder demand needed for the selected aggregate structure.
+Superpave Volumetric Design for Hot-Mix Asphalt proceeds with preparing a maximum specific gravity sample and a set of 15 cm specimens for compaction in the gyratory compactor device (SGC) [1]-[2].
 The performance properties of the compacted specimens simulate the mechanical behavior of flexible HMA layers constructed with an asphalt-aggregate combination.
 The SGC also allows the best compaction of the mixture, including an estimation of the final air voids content under rail-traffic (the probability of the mix becoming plastic under traffic), and a measure of the structuring of the aggregate.